 Stacey Shubitz is the Chief of Operations and Lead Writer for Two Writing Teachers.
 She is a certified literacy specialist and a former classroom teacher who taught fifth grade at P.S.
 171 in East Harlem, NY and fourth grade at The Learning Community in Central Falls, RI.
 In 2009, Stacey turned her passion for supporting teachers with balanced literacy instruction into a career as a literacy consultant based in Central Pennsylvania.
-In addition, Stacey works as an adjunct professor.
-She has taught graduate courses at Lesley University and Penn State – Harrisburg.
+In addition, Stacey has worked as an adjunct professor, teaching graduate courses, for Lesley University and Penn State – Harrisburg.

-Stacey is author of Craft Moves: Lesson Sets for Teaching Writing with Mentor Texts (Stenhouse Publishers, 2016) and the co-author of Day by Day: Refining Writing Workshop Through 180 Days of Reflective Practice (Stenhouse Publishers, 2010).
-She has a M.A. in Literacy Education from Teachers College at Columbia University and a M.S.Ed. in Childhood Education from Hunter College of the City of New York.
-A Kappa Delta Pi Teacher of Honor, Stacey presents at local, state, and national conferences and has published articles published in Instructor Magazine.
-She is also on the editorial review board for The Language and Literacy Spectrum, the New York State Reading Association’s Journal.
+Stacey is the co-author of Jump Into Writing: A Workshop Approach (Zaner-Bloser, 2021), the co-author of Welcome to Writing Workshop: Engaging Today’s Students with a Model that Works (Stenhouse Publishers, 2019), the author of Craft Moves: Lesson Sets for Teaching Writing with Mentor Texts (Stenhouse Publishers, 2016), and the co-author of Day by Day: Refining Writing Workshop Through 180 Days of Reflective Practice (Stenhouse Publishers, 2010).
+Stacey has a M.A. in Literacy Education from Teachers College at Columbia University and a M.S.Ed. in Childhood Education from Hunter College of the City of New York.
+A Kappa Delta Pi Teacher of Honor, Stacey presents at local, state, and national conferences and has published articles for a variety of publications.

 In 2007, Stacey co-founded Two Writing Teachers with Ruth Ayres, a widely-followed blog solely devoted to the teaching of writing.
 In September 2013, when Ruth stepped away from the blog, Stacey gathered a dynamic team of co-authors and re-launched with new voices, all dedicated to maintaining the blog’s original mission.